-Nancy has over ten years experience establishing and maintaining landscapes in the metro Boston area.
+Nancy has over fifteen years experience establishing and maintaining landscapes in the metro Boston area.
 Her expertise is in residential design and construction and she loves working with clients and crews on the transformational process of bringing a design from paper to reality.
 Nancy's love of the landscape is rooted in the garden of her childhood, where puffy pink peonies, climbing red roses, billowing crabapples and tall tomato plants appeared larger than life, transforming a simple urban backyard into a magical world.
 Years later this passion for nature was reawakened when she discovered the spare sandy beauty of outer Cape Cod.

 Today in her design practice she likes to work with line and scale to evoke a sense of awe and serenity and to use strong forms, such as simple masses of perennial plantings or expansive walkways, to organize space.
 She received her formal landscape training at the Landscape Institute of the Arnold Arboretum and is a member of the Association of Professional Landscape Designers (APLD) and the Ecological Landscape Association (ELA).
 An accredited member of the Northeast Organic Farming Association (NOFA), she is a strong advocate for using organic and sustainable horticultural techniques, and she strives to combine the art and craft of garden design with lessons learned from natural history and ecology.

 Her background is in book publishing and she was the editor for WGBH Boston of The Victory Garden Kids Book, a vegetable garden primer for kids, and The City Kid’s Field Guide, a natural history of urban wildlife.